 Not a typical order-at-the-table experience, families dining at one of the four Sushi-rama locations pick favorite sushi rolls on color-coded plates—all $4 and under—as they roll by on a high-tech conveyor belt.
 That means less waiting to get hungry kids that first bite.
 Futuristic technology like microchipped plates ensure freshness by tracking the time each piece has been on the belt, and a “sushi printer” continuously lays perfect sheets of rice on top of nori.
 Retro art and Instagrammable decor bring a flair of nostalgia for parents.
 RiNo and Denver Tech Center, Denver; Lone Tree; Aurora.

 The Scene: The ultimate smorgasbord of food options and a place to run around.

-If the trio of selfie-worthy ostriches painted at the entrance of this welcoming LoHi spot don’t grab the kids’ attention, the patio play area will.
-Co-owner Betsy Workman developed a Montessori-focused play space, called The Nest, and installed it near the patio to occupy kiddos while watchful parents enjoy a sip and nosh on crispy shoestring fries.
+The trio of selfie-worthy ostriches painted at the entrance of this welcoming LoHi spot will grab the kids’ attention.
 To up the feel-good factor, a portion ($2) of every cleverly titled kids menu item—featuring “Whatever” (PB&J) and “Nothing” (grilled cheese)—is donated to a local children’s charity.
 LoHi, Denver.